q-g-j/minestepper/README.md

 - auto-revealing of safe cells with no neighbor mines
 - press ENTER on a number to auto-reveal safe cells similar to the Windows-version (if flags are placed right)
+- automatically resize the console window
-- Windows version only: automatically resize and center the console window
+- Windows version only: automatically center the console window

 It compiles and runs in Linux and Windows but might look a bit different on both, depending on the terminal(-settings) used.